By Caitlin D'Aprano

 So, until next time – remember – the power is always yours, you have the power to make choices that make you feel empowered.

-Willpowered Woman supports, educates and gives opportunities to women without children aged 18–34 who are being abused by a family member or intimate partner in the San Francisco Bay Area.
+Willpowered Woman focuses on empowering women.
+We educate at high schools, universities and businesses to prevent intimate partner abuse and support women who have been affected in the San Francisco Bay Area.
 Young women learn to find their voice, healing, strength, autonomy and self-esteem to make lasting changes in their lives.

 What happens if we don’t help women without children?